endrix/sdf3/README.md

 This is a forked version for SDF3.

-Minor changes to the Makefile so that it can compiler under MacOS Monterey.
+Minor changes to the Makefile so that it can compile under MacOS Monterey.

 ------------------------------------------------------------------